Informal Ways To Improve Your Strategy

 I’m definitely missing out a bunch here, but that will do for now!

-If you like then file it away, and hopefully it will come in useful from time to time when you’re looking for new ways to approach a problem.
+If you think you can use this glossary of strategic terms, share it, and save it.
+It will come in use from time to time when you’re looking for new ways to approach a problem.